 - Notify the International Student Adviser at Olin College of your intention to transfer to a new school.

-- Complete the Transfer Confirmation/Release Date Form and submit it to ISSS.
+- Complete the Transfer Confirmation/Release Date Form and submit it to International Scholars team in Student Affairs (CC326a).
 Your release date will most likely be the end of the current term.
 We will then verify your immigration status and transfer your SEVIS record to your new school.

-NOTE: Although you may be applying to multiple new schools, the Olin College Manager of Student Services may indicate only one transfer school in SEVIS.
+NOTE: Although you may be applying to multiple new schools, the Olin College may indicate only one transfer school in SEVIS.